Frank Armi

-Frank Simon Armi Jr (12 October 1918 in Portland, Oregon - 28 November 1992 in Watsonville, California) was an American racecar driver.
+Frank Simon Armi Jr (October 12, 1918 – November 28, 1992) was an American racing driver.
 Armi's racing career ended in the mid-1960s, when he became a television and film sound engineer, specialising in the role of sound technician, including the film The 3rd Voice, starring Edmond O'Brien and Julie London.

-He worked for Universal Pictures for over twenty-five years.
+Armi worked for Universal Pictures for over twenty-five years.
 He also served in World War II and ran an auto parts shop.